cogsandsquigs/nand7400/README.md

 This library is _almost_ plug-and-play with `Xcode`.
 Once installed via SPM/Xcode packages (100% compatible!), you can then use this package as any other Swift package.
 However, to use this with `Xcode`, you need to go into `Targets > (your build target) > Build Phases > Link Binary With Libraries` and add the `nand7400asm` framework inside the library (It's the icon that looks like a bank or museum under the package).
 Otherwise, you will get a `module not found` error, because `Xcode` doesn't know where to find the framework powering the library.

 ## Building

+### Lay of the Land

+To get started building, you should first familiarize yourself with the project structure.
+There are 3 main packages in this repository:

+-   `nand7400asm`: The rust library itself.
+This contains bindings to `UniFFI` under the `uniffi` feature.
+The cargo workspace file for this is `Cargo.toml`.

+-   `nand7400asm-swift`: The Swift package that binds to the `nand7400asm` rust library.
+The package file for this is `Package.swift`.

+-   `uniffi-bindgen`: A wrapper rust library that is used to execute `uniffi-bindgen` commands.
+The cargo workspace file for this is `Cargo.toml`.

 ### Rust